JunglePlugins/User-Menus/readme.txt

 * Improvement: Added Freemius integration to allow for future premium offerings
 * Tweak: Updates brand from Jungle Plugins to Code Atlantic (nothing has changed, just the name).
 * Tweak: Minor text and design changes.
+* Fix: Bug where missing data in menu items caused an error to be thrown in edge cases.

 = v1.1.3 =
 * Improvement: Corrected usage of get_avatar to ensure compatibility with 3rd party avatar plugins.